MicrosoftDocs/partner-center-pr.it-it/partner-center/assign-azure-subscriptions.md

 7. Dopo aver aggiunto l'utente alla sottoscrizione, puoi assegnare all'utente un ruolo e l'account specifico a cui l'utente avrà accesso.

-**Consentire ai clienti di gestire le sottoscrizioni di Azure**
+**Enable customers to manage their Azure subscriptions**

 Dopo aver creato una sottoscrizione di Microsoft Azure per un cliente, puoi consentirgli di gestire la sottoscrizione.
-A tale scopo, è necessario accedere al portale di gestione Microsoft Azure del cliente.
+To do this, you'll need to log on to the customer's Microsoft Azure Management portal.

-1. Per aprire la portale di Azure del cliente, espandere l'elenco del cliente nell'elenco dei clienti oppure selezionare il nome del cliente, quindi selezionare **portale di gestione di Microsoft Azure**.
+1. To open the customer's Azure portal, either expand the customer's listing in your customer list or select the customer's name and then select **Microsoft Azure Management Portal**.

 > [!NOTE]
 > Se ti viene chiesto di effettuare l'accesso al portale di Azure, potresti non avere privilegi amministrativi delegati.
 Seleziona **Richiedi una relazione** per invitare il cliente a identificarti come suo Partner of Record.
 Quando il cliente accetta l'invito, ti sono automaticamente concessi i privilegi amministrativi delegati.

-2. Nella portale di Azure aprire l'elenco sottoscrizioni del cliente e selezionare la sottoscrizione di Azure del cliente.
+2. In the Azure portal, open the customer's subscriptions list and select the customer's Azure subscription.

-3. Assegnare un ruolo a uno degli utenti del cliente in modo che possano creare e gestire le risorse nell'ambito della sottoscrizione.
+3. Assign a role to any of the customer's users so that they can create and manage resources under their subscription.